Bahir Dar: 20th century

 During the early 20th century, the British, desiring to construct a barrage at the outlet of Lake Tana, dispatched several study teams, such as those of Dupis (1902), Grabham and Black (1920–21) and Cheesman (1926–34).
 In 1930 the Ethiopian Government sent to Bahir Dar its own team of experts, who described Bahir Dar as a village with considerable trading activity, with a population from the interior as well as from Lake Tana ports such as Zege.
 At this time Bahir Dar was characterized by various traditional settlement areas, each of which was distinguished by the social position its members occupied.
-The kahenat (clergy) and balabbat communities were the most important.
+The kahenat (clergy) and balabbat (landowner) communities were the most prestigious.
 In addition, three groups of tenant-craftsman communities, tanners, Muslims weavers and the Weyto stone-mill grinders, lived on balabbat lands.
 Although all were economically interdependent, there was no intermarriage between the tenant communities or between them and the balabbat and kahenat.

 In May 1936, Bahir Dar was occupied by the Italians, who gave it modern urban features.
 Abolishing communal family ownership of land known as "Rists," they instituted private ownership.
-Alienating the balabbats from their rists, the allocated land for administration, the army, an airstrip and port facilities.
+Alienating the balabbats from their rists, they allocated land for administration, the army, an airstrip and port facilities.
 New residential and commercial zones were demarcated.
 Bahir Dar was connected by motor-boats with other Lake Tana ports and by motor roads with Gonder, Debre Marqos and Addis Ababa.
 The physical and social appearance of Bahir Dar was considerably changed.
-New settlement patterns emerged: and Italian camp, a Muslim community and a Weyto quarter, while the tanners' quarter remained unaffected.
+New settlement patterns emerged: an Italian camp, a Muslim community and a Weyto quarter, while the tanners' quarter remained unaffected.
 Bahir Dar became a melting-pot of different people and cultures.
-In the commercial zone, different types of shops, tea-rooms, tailor shops, bars and restaurants run by Italians, Arabs, Somalis and Sudanese made their first appearance.
-Ethiopian participation in this realm was insignificant.
+In the commercial zone, different types of shops, tea-rooms, tailor shops, bars and restaurants run by foreigners made their first appearance.
+Ethiopian influence on this reorganization was insignificant.